What a delight to see BRIDES.com feature one of our favorites.

 Catering: Yefsi Restaurant

 Stephanie and Michael eloped to Jamaica, and their first act as a married couple was to jump off a 25-foot bridge into the Caribbean waters.
-I MEAN!
+Rad.

 Stephanie is infectiously joyful and wildly gregarious, and it billows from the photos.
 Michael is her perfect balance — pensively reserved and warmly introverted.
-The two of them together make a truly amazing couple.
+Their powers combined make a truly remarkable couple.
 They have an adventurous, seize-the-moment spirit, demonstrated by their adventures outside the Rockhouse Hotel into the streets of Negril.
-They made friends with a family across the street and invited them to the wedding dinner, and I suspect the suitcase seams are permanently distended by the absolute maximum amount of goods Stephanie and Michael snagged from the local artists.
-They woke up early and went to bed late, maximizing every moment of their elopement experience.
-And oh boy, are we so grateful we were along for the ride.
+They made friends with a family across the street and invited them to the wedding dinner, and I suspect the suitcase seams are permanently distended by the amount of goods Stephanie and Michael snagged from the local artists.
+They woke up early and went to bed late, maximizing every moment of their elopement adventure.
+And oh boy, are we grateful we were along for the ride.

 Peruse the summer 2016 issue of Martha Stewart Weddings and you'll encounter Tara and Dan: Power Couple.
 We knew within minutes of meeting them that they would be a phenomenal fit for us.
 And while some assume that a single woman out of her 20s is either mentally unstable (you know, because her uterus makes her nuts-o), unable to have kids (gasp!), or simply bad at relationships, I'm here to say that Tara is PERFECTION.
 She's confident and ambitios, an entrepreneur, operating a vintage resale shop via Etsy.
 It's called Victor & Paulette, and it boasts some rad finds.
 Have a look!
 Entrepreneurial spirit aside, we admire Tara because she waited it out for Dan, refusing to waste time on the inferior.
 In this culture that esteems instant gratification and demands validation from peers, Tara waited for her match.